 The government website also has a tool for you to check your National Insurance record.

-Side business tax deductions
+Side hustle tax deductions UK

 You can claim allowable business expenses on your side business just as you would as a sole trader without another job.
 This means you can deduct certain costs – such as office supplies and travel – from your annual turnover and only pay tax on your taxable profit.

-HMRC second job tax codes
+Changes to second job tax 2025

 If your second job is on a self-employed basis, you’ll pay tax through Self Assessment and won’t need a tax code.
-You will however have a tax code for your employed job.
+You will, however, have a tax code for your employed job.
 This is because tax codes are part of the PAYE system and used by HMRC to tell your employer how much tax to deduct from your pay.

 Read our guide to tax codes for more information.